A detailed description of Silent Retreats

 that I haven't mentioned, please feel free to ask.

-rooms so we could have from one to 11 people come on the retreat.
+rooms so we could have from one to 12 people come on the retreat.
 (The

-resident staff are a married couple.
-We will also be on retreat, and
+resident staff will also be on retreat, and are on call throughout

-are on call throughout the weekend in case anyone needs anything at all.)
+the weekend in case anyone needs anything at all.)

 The weekend can be a time for you to spend as you feel to, following